Freedom of religion in Somalia: Somaliland

 The constitution of Somaliland declares Islam as the state religion, prohibits Muslims from converting to another religion, bars the propagation of any religion other than Islam, and require all laws to comply with the general principles of sharia.
 It also states that "every person shall have the right to freedom of belief and shall not be compelled to adopt another belief".
 In July 2017, Somaliland authorities closed the only Catholic church in Hargeisa.
 The Somaliland constitution requires, in addition to Somaliland's president, the candidates for vice president and the House of Representatives to be Muslim.

 The Somaliland constitution prohibits the formation of political parties based on a particular religious group, religious beliefs, or interpretation of religious doctrine.

-In the past, religious schools and formal places of worship were required to obtain perermission to operate from the Ministry of Religious Affairs.
+In the past, religious schools and formal places of worship were required to obtain permission to operate from the Ministry of Religious Affairs.

 Puntland

-in 2017, the constitution of Puntland declares Islam as the state religion, prohibits Muslims from converting to another religion, bars the propagation of any religion other than Islam, and require all laws to comply with the general principles of sharia.
+in 2017, the constitution of Puntland declared Islam as the state religion, prohibited Muslims from converting to another religion, barred missionary activity, and required all laws to comply with the general principles of sharia.
 The constitution prohibits any law or culture that contravenes Islam and prohibits demonstrations contrary to Islam.
-The constitution and other laws of Puntland do not define contravention of Islam.
 The Puntland constitution requires the president, but not other office holders, to be Muslim.
 In Puntland, religious schools and formal places of worship must obtain permission to operate from the Ministry of Justice and Religious Affairs.